 Building capacity on fire, building and electrical safety

+Fire and building safety are complex topics, with engineering and technical aspects that are often beyond the internal knowledge of an apparel factory.
 To assess these issues at the factory level, advanced vocational training and/or engineering degrees are required.
 In many of the sourcing countries, there is a lack of a competent talent pool to support the identification and remediation plan development, requiring costly consultant support.

 How we’re responding